nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [1.01]

-Education is a cultural process that generates new knowledge by acquiring and disseminating existing knowledge.
+E ducation is a cultural process that generates new knowledge by acquiring and disseminating existing knowledge.
 The existence and development of a civilized and responsible society hinge on the quality of its education.
 In Sri Lanka, the education system faces several crises.
 A major issue is the high dropout rate, with many students leaving school before completing at least 13 years of education.
 For example, in 2008, 11.3% of children who entered the first year left school before sitting for the GCE O/L examination in 2018.
 By 2020, only 64.7% of students who sat for the GCE O/L examination proceeded to the GCE A/L level, meaning that 35.3% of those who entered the first year did not reach the GCE A/L examination.
 Only 35.4% of these students passed the GCE A/L examination and merely 12.7% secured university entrance.

 Another significant problem is the disparity in the distribution of human and physical resources within the school system, which has led to a breakdown in parental trust in the system.
 According to the 2022 school census report, out of 10,126 schools, 1,473 (14.5%) have fewer than 50 students, and 5,204 schools (51.4%) have fewer than 200 students.